obfns/resonance-webapp-docs/docs/concepts/demand-hqs/recommendations/product-recommendations.md

 Product Recommendations help customers find products they are likely to purchase.
 They generally increase Average Order Value and Conversion Rate by guiding customers to products they are likely to purchase.

-## Content-Based Recommendations
+## Content-Based / Individual Recommendations

 Content-Based Recommendations are recommendations that are based on the content of the product.
+Individual recommendations combine content-based recommendations with individual customer activity to provide recommendations that are personalized to the customer.

 **Advantages**